sgminer-dev/sgminer/doc/FAQ.md

 reason to display difficulty differently.
 This is a vicious cycle and a remnant of Bitcoin mining on GPUs.

+Q: Will sgminer support FPGAs or ASICs?
+A: No. sgminer will only support GPUs.
+It is bad software design practice to try and support every gadget out there.
+Developers for dedicated hardware products are better off creating standalone software.

+Q: Will there be Keccak/SHA-3 support?
+A: No, for the same reason as above.
+There is also no reason why this particular piece of software should support all possible algorithms.
+SHA-3 cryptocurrency developers are better off writing independent implementations.
+This also has the side-benefits of eliminating codebase monopoly, and lower maintanance for everybody.

 Q: Can you modify the display to include more of one thing in the output and less of another, or can you change the quiet mode or can you add yet another output mode?